Configuration

 Webhook Endpoint

 The webhook endpoint receives POST requests during ACH file processing for transaction decisioning.
 The endpoint must be of type ACH_PROCESSOR.
+It is required unless the configuration has auto-pending enabled, and it is not used at all while auto-pending is enabled.

 Request Format: Webhook receives transaction details including amount, account identifiers, and entry metadata when processing files via Mutation.ach.processFile().